 Accredited in 1982, the program includes rotations in hospitals, dialysis centers, long-term care centers, as well as community experiences.
 NHC's dietetic internship faculty believes in providing a nurturing environment that is conducive to learning, as well as challenging academically.
-In conjunction with the supervised practice rotations, dietetic interns may complete an online Master of Professional Studies (MPS) with a concentration in Leadership in Nutrition graduate degree.
+In conjunction with the supervised practice rotations, dietetic interns may complete an online Master of Professional Studies (MPS) with a concentration in Leadership in Nutrition graduate degree, a Master of Science in Human Nutrition degree, or a Master of Science in Nutrition and Dietetics degree.
 NHC seeks to employ graduates of the program.
 Many graduates have accepted jobs with NHC and have long and successful careers.